soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

-title = "React and Firebase Workshop" description = "This workshop will authentication with React and Firebase" author = "Ryan Cosentino"
+title = "React and Firebase Workshop" description = "This workshop will authentication with React and Firebase" author = "Keyvan Shabani"

-weight = -5
+weight = 2

 outputs = ["Reveal"]